Time FM

 By Shadrach Bethel Afayo

 Over 30 journalists representing print, radio, and digital platforms are participating in this capacity-building initiative, which focuses on equipping them with advanced skills in investigative reporting on SRHR issues.
-The training builds directly on HEJNU’s decade-long tradition of fostering professional growth in health journalism.
+The training builds on HEJNU’s decade-long tradition of fostering professional growth in health journalism.

-Oluka delved into the critical interplay between policies, frameworks, and societal patterns, urging participants to “dig deeper into policies and frameworks to tell stories that are detailed when it comes to Sexual Reproductive Health Reporting.”
+Oluka explored the critical interplay between policies, frameworks, and societal patterns, urging participants to “dig deeper into policies and frameworks to tell stories that are detailed when it comes to sexual and reproductive health reporting.”